imwill/software-engineering-blogs/README.md

-# Collection of Corporate Software Engineering & Tech Blogs
+# A Collection of Corporate Software Engineering & Tech Blogs

 ## Introduction
 This is a collection of Corporate Software Engineering &amp; Tech blogs.
 It features blogs of young startups, software development companies and also well-established companies who write about software engineering & technology.